Gopalkataria/cs/readme.md

 * Compiled binaries are not included, go ahead and compile code yourself.
 * first five lines of all pattern programs given in top comments

-### If you encounter any bugs in the code, consider reporting the issue on https://github.com/Gopalkataria/CS/issues
+#### If you encounter any bugs in the code, go fix yourself, im not gonna fix it for you
+#### it would be nice if you dont copy paste my work so the things dont look copied to the teacher
+#### make it look a little diffrent, like change variables names and add some stupid comments